Contrast: Definition, issues and explanations

 How do you measure the contrast between two colors?

-How can you avoid overly aggressive contrast?
+How to avoid overly aggressive contrast?

 Need help with your tech project?